sandstorm-io/sandstorm-website/how-it-works.md

 In the Sandstorm model, all of the components (from web server to database) needed to handle a particular grain run on the same machine.
 Communications between them will therefore be incredibly fast.
 And if the grain contains only a single document or other small piece of data, then its entire content can be loaded into RAM and queried quickly during the time that it is in use.

 But does it scale?
 Obviously, if every grain were running at all times, the Sandstorm model would scale abysmally, requiring an absurd amount of RAM.
 However, Sandstorm only runs a grain while it is in-use.
 Since grains are small, they start up quickly -- often in under a second -- which means there's no need to keep them running all the time.
 Additionally, an app's static assets (code, images, etc.) are mounted into the grain read-only such that they can be shared among all grains running the same app; thus, the per-grain overhead is relatively small.
-For ahead-of-time-complied apps (e.g. written in Go, Rust, or C++) or apps starting from a copy-on-write checkpoint (e.g. using [snappy-start](https://github.com/google/snappy-start)), per-grain marginal RAM usage can easily be under a megabyte.
+For ahead-of-time-compiled apps (e.g. written in Go, Rust, or C++) or apps starting from a copy-on-write checkpoint (e.g. using [snappy-start](https://github.com/google/snappy-start)), per-grain marginal RAM usage can easily be under a megabyte.
 </section>

 <section id="confinement" markdown="1">